How to Write an Abstract Before You Have Your Results

 Guidelines and Tips for Writing an Abstract without Results

-A typical descriptive abstract accomplishes three things — namely, it (1) provides background information about your study topic, (2) expresses the purpose of your study, and (3) explains what you will do to accomplish your study’s purpose.
 Descriptive abstracts do not usually make any mention of a study’s results.
 However, if a description of the results is a general requirement for your abstract, you can briefly state that you intend to express your results at a later time (after you have gathered your data).

 This article will guide you through writing all three parts of a descriptive abstract for a scientific paper.
 Afterward, examples of full abstracts written in this style are provided.

-1. Background: Give general information about your topic.
+Background: Give general information about your topic

-The background section of a descriptive abstract is longer than that of an informative abstract (which is the abstract style used in most scientific works).
 The background information provided in an informative abstract is often restricted to two sentences, one mentioning the study topic and the other introducing the general problem to be addressed.
-A further discussion of these kinds of abstracts can be found here.
-In a descriptive abstract, you can use two sentences for each of these purposes, which allows you to give more detailed background information.
+(A further discussion of these kinds of abstracts can be found here.)

 Examples